fedepaol/fedepaol.github.io/source/_posts/2017-04-16-android-okhttp-and-websockets.markdown

 ### The callbacks
 The [WebSocketListener](https://github.com/square/okhttp/blob/master/okhttp/src/main/java/okhttp3/WebSocketListener.java) interface provides callbacks to handle the asynchronous events related to the socket.
 Those includes the fact that the socket was opened (or closed), or that a new message was received.

-Unlike the trasmission of the data, the interaction between the callbacks and the main Android thread needs to be implemented carefully, since WebSocketListener's method will be executed inside a background thread.
-Using a ```handler``` is the suggested approach to let a background thread interact with a thread associated to a looper (such as Android's main thread).
+Unlike the trasmission of the data, the interaction between the callbacks and the main Android thread needs to be implemented carefully, since ```WebSocketListener```'s method will be executed inside a background thread.
+Using a ```handler``` is the "vanilla Android" approach to let a background thread interact with a thread associated to a looper (such as Android's main thread).

 ```java